 2024-07-22 18:58:14 MediaRoom Releases

-Journalists employed by Nine Publishing have overwhelming voted in favour to go on strike on Friday if the company is unable to reach a deal on a new enterprise bargaining agreement.
+Journalists employed by Nine Publishing have overwhelming voted in favour of going on strike on Friday if the company is unable to reach a deal on a new enterprise bargaining agreement.

 Journalists at the Sydney Morning Herald, The Age, The Australian Financial Review, Brisbane Times and WAtoday have today voted to stop work for five days, including the opening weekend of the Paris Olympic Games.